Top of page

 Approach the matter as planning for the future, rather than an immediate action

-Explains that their care needs will increase over time, so planning now can avoid issues in the future.
+Explain that their care needs will increase over time, so planning now can avoid issues in the future.
 This approach can help break initial barriers.

 We are seeing an increasing number of applications due to hospital admission and unable to return home.
 With high demand for residential aged care, planning now can prevent stress when a last minute emergency admission is absolutely necessary.